Root Causes

 Normal Labs vs. Optimal Labs

 Normal reference ranges for labs are really intended to identify the presence of disease—as it’s defined by conventional medicine.
-But these reference ranges are NOT designed to evaluate whether your labs are optimal for health—and there’s a difference!
+But these reference ranges aren’t designed to evaluate if your labs are optimal for health—and there’s a difference!

 One important point to keep in mind is that the average person in the US is NOT optimally healthy!
 So if these reference ranges are not built around optimal health, can they actually be used to identify…health?
 After all, health is much more than the absence of disease.